gethin101/GG-Battle-robot/README.md

 It will be powered by AA batteries, the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.
 I will design the PCB in KiCad, also with female sockets so I can remove modules from the remote.

-**Note:** don't quite understand this, but I believe I will need to connect the **grounds** on either side together so they have the same reference point?
+**Note:** I will need to connect the grounds on either side together so they have the same voltage reference point.

-I originally wanted a single servo axe weapon on the top but I have decided that I want 2 axes on either side of the robot instead.
+I originally wanted a single servo axe weapon on the top but I have instead decided that I will use 2 axes on either side of the robot instead, controlled by 2 seperate servo motors

 ---